LionGab/Nossa-Maternidadelol/replit.md

 ## Overview

 Nossa Maternidade (also known as Mundo Nath) is a mobile-first maternal wellness application designed as a "refuge without judgment" for mothers and pregnant women.
-The app provides AI-powered support through NathIA (Gemini 2.0 Flash), curated content from influencer Nathália Valente, research-backed answers via Perplexity AI, and habit tracking features.
+The app provides AI-powered support through NathIA (Gemini 2.0 Flash), curated content from influencer Nathália Valente, research-backed answers via Perplexity AI, and an addictive gamified habit tracking system inspired by world-class apps like Duolingo, Habitica, and Streaks.
 The platform operates on a subscription model (R$19.90/month) and targets Brazilian Portuguese-speaking mothers at various stages of their maternal journey.

-The application features five core sections accessible via a bottom tab bar: Home (welcoming dashboard), NathIA (AI chat assistant), MundoNath (exclusive content from the influencer), MãeValente (research-based Q&A), and Hábitos (habit tracking).
+The application features five core sections accessible via a bottom tab bar: Home (welcoming dashboard), NathIA (AI chat assistant), MundoNath (exclusive content from the influencer), MãeValente (research-based Q&A), and Hábitos (gamified habit tracking with XP, levels, streaks, and achievements).
 The design emphasizes maternal warmth with a minimalist aesthetic inspired by Claude.ai, using generous whitespace, serif typography for headings, and a soothing blue color palette (#6DA9E4, #DCEBFA, #FFF8F3) with pink accents (#FF8BA3).

+## Recent Changes

+**November 11, 2025 - Gamified Habit System Implementation**
+- Completely redesigned Hábitos page with world-class gamification mechanics
+- Implemented personalized habits with custom emojis and gradient colors
+- Added comprehensive XP/level system with level-dependent progression (level * 100 formula)
+- Integrated streak tracking with visual indicators
+- Created 10 unlockable achievements system
+- Added celebration animations and visual feedback for habit completions
+- Implemented full CRUD API with automatic stats calculation and achievement unlocking
+- All interactive elements equipped with data-testid attributes for automated testing
+- System tested end-to-end with playwright verification

 ## User Preferences